Commercial and Industrial Parking

-It can also make available disabled parking spaces and provide for loading, bus and taxi zones.
-However, any changes to these zones must be made in consultation with the Department of Transport and Main Roads and service providers.
+Changes to these zones are made in consultation with the Department of Transport and Main Roads, surrounding businesses and other service providers.

-In general, council does not erect parking signs or paint marked parking bays for a single isolated business.
 As businesses change in an area, so may the parking requirements.
-As a result, council often acts on requests to change on-street parking arrangements.
+As a result, Council may act on requests to change on-street parking arrangements.

 While council officers enforce parking restrictions, only the CBD is regularly patrolled.
 The police are also able to enforce parking, but they will usually only take action where the situation is considered potentially dangerous.

 Commercial businesses can apply for Commercial Vehicle Permit through council.